thesugarbowl/mainsite/README.md

 # Sugarbowl Website

-Main website for the restaurant Sugarbowl.
+Website for the restaurant Sugarbowl.